What is the Community Trigger?

 What is the Community Trigger threshold?

-– been logged within one month of the incident
+– The request must be submitted within a month of the last reported incident

 What will happen?